connors511/PMM/README.md

     git submodule update --init

+After getting the source, make sure the following directories is writeable:

+	fuel/app/logs
+	fuel/app/config
+	fuel/app/cache

-Run the following command to use the installation wizard
+Enter the directory and run the following command to use the installation wizard

     php oil refine install

+After the installation has completed, you can access it at http://localhost/PMM/public The url can be changed by putting everything outside the web-root and the contents of public in web-root.

 ##Features
 PMM is currently able to scrape basic info about movies from IMDb and TMDb.